in-the-keyhole/khs-spring-boot-api-statistics-starter/README.md

 	}

 Configurable Properties:
-	api.statistics.name - The name under which to publish the statistics api.statistics.pattern-match: A regex expression to filter API's in/out api.statistics.publish-url: The url to POST the statistics to api.statistics.token: A security token to prevent unwanted clients from POSTing stats to the publish-url
+	api.statistics.name - The name under which to group the published statistics api.statistics.pattern-match: A regex expression to filter API's in/out api.statistics.publish-url: The url to POST the statistics to api.statistics.token: A security token to prevent unwanted clients from POSTing stats to the publish-url